mesa-land/mesa.land/README.md

 - Browse my card gallery
 - Create your own cards in user interface
-- Mint cards to OpenSea
-- Buy cards from OpenSea
+- Mint cards from OpenSea collection
-- Use bought cards in new game
+- Use OpenSea cards in new game
 - Games stored in FaunaDB

 ## Milestones